Standard Load Balancer diagnostics with metrics, alerts and resource health

 A packet matching your deployment's front end and rule is generated periodically.
 It traverses the region from the source to the host where a VM in the back-end pool is located.
 The load balancer infrastructure performs the same load balancing and translation operations as it does for all other traffic.
 This probe is in-band on your load-balanced endpoint.
 After the probe arrives on the compute host, where a healthy VM in the back-end pool is located, the compute host generates a response to the probing service.
 Your VM does not see this traffic.

-VIP availability fails for the following reasons:
+Datapath availability availability fails for the following reasons:

 - Your deployment has no healthy VMs remaining in the back-end pool.